10-Minute Midday Workout to Beat the Afternoon Slump

 How does the 10-minute lunch workout differ from a 15-minute morning workout?

 The core difference is the biological context.
 The morning workout is designed around the cortisol awakening peak, circadian anchoring, and cold-muscle management.
-The lunch workout is designed around the post-prandial state, the afternoon cortisol dip, and desk-break physiology β€” it is primarily a blood glucose and energy management intervention.
-Both formats use bodyweight exercises, but the lunch protocol emphasizes lower intensity, minimal space, and return-to-work readiness.
+The lunch workout is designed around the post-prandial state, the afternoon cortisol dip, and desk-break physiology β€” it is.